swetasuman94/Redesign-Unix-v6-file-system/ReadMe.txt

 * $ mkdir  /home/010/l/lx/lxa180010/test.data/abc
   If directory abd does not exist, create the directory with the entries . and ..
 * $ rm  /test.data/cpin_file
   Removes cpin_file that was created in our file system.
-Doing so, the directory entry is removed, data blocks are in the free list, and     inode is free.
+Doing so, the directory entry is removed, data blocks are added to the free list, and inode is made free.
 * $ q
   Saves all changes we did to the file system test.data and exits.